ThibaultMariePro/RTG-Vite-Tailwindcss/README.md

 > Note: You can add your custom Tailwindcss classes in the `style.css` with the `@theme` directive.
 See [https://tailwindcss.com/docs/theme].

-> Note: There's no need to import the `style.css` file in `index.html` since Vite automatically injects the css via the `main.js`.
+> Note: There's no need to import the `style.css` file in `index.html` since Vite automatically injects the css via the `main.js` file.

 ## Documentation